 1. Clever Incentivization

 If you’re running an online store, it’s nearly certain that you’ll have seasonal buyers or customers who only buy at certain times, like cyber Monday, Black Friday, or during the holiday season.
-You can use recurring ad campaigns to draw these customers back in during these times or offer them special discounts.
+You can implement an SMS blast campaign to draw customers back in during these times, or you can also offer them special discounts.
+This type of campaign is ideal because you can send a message to hundreds or even thousands of customers at a time, and you can also schedule your text messages for optimal delivery times.
 You can also reengage lapsed shoppers by sending them offers based on their last purchase dates.

 2. Niche and Location-Based Advertising

 Consider location-based advertising.
 It’s easy enough to check online shopping trends by state these days, and this gives online retailers some great information.
 Using Google Trends, U.S. Packaging and Wrapping was able to find the top five ranking states for a variety of products.
 With information like this, you can more heavily advertise your products in the states where they’re most popular.
 If you find that your products are popular in more specific locations, like certain towns, you could even use geofencing to advertise to customers in that area.

 A smart next plausible step is to convert offline customers to online.
 If your business operates both a traditional storefront and an online shop, you can likely entice your in-person customers to shop online with you as well.
 You can send personalized offers to their email address or give them promotional codes in exchange for completing an online survey.
 This gives you more information to work with and leads them to your site, greatly increasing the odds that they’ll shop online with you.